Back

 Smart Budget Dashboard

-• Donut chart — visual split of spent vs. committed vs. remaining budget at a glance
+• Donut chart — spent vs. committed vs. remaining at a glance

 MyPlanner budget dashboard showing ₪150,000 budget calculator and payment tracking